lelandg/Raspberry-Pi-Security-Camera/README.md

 Because it uses an I/O device you need elevated permissions to run it.
 So you will need to run the script with:
 `.startscript.sh`
 *or*
-`sudo python security_camera.py`
+`sudo python security_camera.py`.
+However, you should *always* use `.startscript.sh`.
+If you want something different, edit the script once and it will be changed from then on! :)

 **TIP**
- If you want to find programs in your home directory without typing the preceding "./", whether or not you're running as sudo, you can add to your .bashrc with:
+ If you want to find programs in your home directory without typing the preceding `./`, whether or not you're running as sudo, you can add to your `.bashrc` with:
-  * `nano .bashrc`
+  * `nano ~/.bashrc`
   *  Scroll to the end of the file and add the line:
      `export PATH=$PATH:/home/pi`
   * After this change you can simply type `.startscript.sh`.
 (And *actually* just type ".sta" and press the [tab].
 It will probably type the rest of the command for you.
 Same thing with the other shell scripts!
 Save your typing for Github! :)

 This project also represents my first (serious) attempt at using GitHub as it was intended.
 You may see me open issues and then close them after a commit/merge.
 I hope that these comments prove useful to you.